The Next Campaign to End Heritage Fraud and Paper Terrorism ! For information on how to participate, please contact us.

 To be enrolled in Nafha he or she cannot Self Identify.
 Our commission do not use the daws rolls or any other colonial rolls that was establish to determine native ancestry nor heritage for federal benefits.

-Nafha require documented lineal descent from a Native American member listed , or an early 18,19, 20th-century memorial,Muster rolls,or census; Colonial court records, Land deeds, Church records, Military records, Slave narratives, Slave breeding logs, family genealogy and genealogical charts.
+Nafha require documented lineal descent from a American Indian or American African, member listed , or an early 18,19, 20th-century memorial,Muster rolls,or census; Colonial court records, Land deeds, Church records, Military records, Slave narratives, Slave breeding logs, family genealogy and genealogical charts.

 At certain times, some state governments classified persons with Negro and Native American